Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Abstract

 \section{Abstract}

-Despite the wide adoption of revenue management in many industries such as airline, railway, and hospitality, there is still scarce empirical evidence on the gains or losses in revenues of such strategies compared to uniform pricing or fully flexible strategies.
-We quantify such gains and losses and identify their underlying sources in the context of French railway transportation.
-The identification of demand is complicated by censoring and the absence of exogenous price variations.
-We develop an original identification strategy combining temporal variations in relative prices, consumers' rationality and weak optimality conditions on the firm's pricing strategy.
-Our results suggest similar or better performance of the actual revenue management compared to optimal uniform pricing, but also substantial losses of up to 16.7\% compared to the optimal pricing strategy.
-We also highlight the key role of revenue management in acquiring information when demand is uncertain.
+We develop a new identification strategy for demand estimation when cost shifters may not be available and there are substantial variations in demand over time.
+This approaches relies on a kind of nonlinear difference-in-differences, in which price elasticities are identified by relating changes over time in relative purchases between two goods to changes in their relative prices.
+We apply this strategy to the context of French railway transportation and estimate price elasticities in line with those obtained on airlines, but more negative than those generally obtained on railway transportation.
+We then use our demand estimation to compare the current pricing with several counterfactual pricing strategies.
+Our results suggest similar or better performance of the actual revenue management compared to optimal uniform pricing, but also substantial losses compared to the optimal pricing strategy.
+Finally, we highlight the key role of revenue management in acquiring information when demand is uncertain.

 \textbf{Keywords:} Revenue management, dynamic pricing, demand estimation, demand learning, moment inequalities.

 \textbf{JEL Codes:} C61, L11, L92, R41.